What Is A Dry Pedicure?

 Benefits Of A Dry Pedicure

-As strange of a method as it may be, there is a growing list of benefits that are having clients come back again and again asking for this approach over the traditional manicure!
-Let’s break down some of our top reasons:
+As unconventional a method as it may be, there is a growing list of benefits that have clients coming back again and again, asking for this approach over the traditional manicure.

 Efficiency

 How much time do you have to carve out of your weekly social/work/leisure schedule to book an appointment at your nail salon?
-Depending on the complexity of your design, you may have to find a 2-hour window every couple of weeks in order to keep your feet in tip-top shape!

 So many supporters of the dry pedicure love the process because they find that they can get it done during their lunch breaks at work.
-That may sound absolutely unfeasible, but it does make sense!

-This cuts 20-25 minutes out of the entire nail process, not to mention drying times!
-If you’re constantly on the go and have a busy schedule 90% of the time, maybe it’s time you try out the dry pedicure and see how good of a fit it is in your hectic timeline!
+If you’re constantly on the go and have a busy schedule 90% of the time, maybe it’s time to try out the dry pedicure and see how well it fits into your hectic timeline!

 Callus Friendly